 Personal Belongings: You must respect the belongings of fellow staff and students by refraining from borrowing items without permission.
 College insurance does not cover personal belongings.

-Campus Building: Unauthorized entry into an area of the building, locked or unlocked, is an indictable offense and will result in a \$50 fine, reimbursement for damage or loss, and/or temporary suspension from college.
+Campus Buildings: Unauthorized entry into a building, locked or unlocked, is an indictable offense and will result in a \$50 fine, reimbursement for damage or loss, and/or temporary suspension from college.